Kenny Baker (English actor): Star Wars

-1977-1983: Star Wars original trilogy
+1977–1983: Star Wars original trilogy

 While working with Purvis and the Minitones, Baker was selected by George Lucas to operate the robot ("droid") R2-D2 in the fantasy feature film Star Wars, released in 1977.
 Baker recalled that he initially turned down the role, concerned about breaking up the Minitones partnership when the duo had reached the final on the British television talent show Opportunity Knocks.
 On 22 March 1976, Baker's first day of filming took place at Tunisia which provided the setting for Tatooine.
 He "wore a harness that secured the R2-D2 unit to his body" and controlled turning the head, walk or light up whenever it was required.
+This version of the unit in which Baker could fit inside weighed about 80 pounds and was effective for making his character wobble and bow as well as turning his dome.
+There was an opaque window and although Baker could not see much at all, he insisted he "didn't need to, as long as [he] could see who [he] was supposed to be reacting to."
 A mechanical R2-D2 was built for some scenes which required the droid to roll along on three legs.
-The success of Star Wars led to more films rounding out the original trilogy and the prequel trilogy which continued Baker's association with his character and the franchise.
+There were many versions of R2-D2 for the first six theatrical films.
+The success of Star Wars launched a multimedia franchise leading to two more films rounding out the original trilogy, the prequel trilogy and film conventions which continued Baker's association with his character and the franchise.
+Prior to the release Baker, like the cast and crew, did not expect the film to be a success.

-Baker appears as R2-D2 in six of the episodic theatrical Star Wars films, (Note: Episodes I to VI of the Skywalker saga.) and played an additional role in 1983's Return of the Jedi as Paploo, the ewok who steals an Imperial speeder bike.
+Baker appears as R2-D2 in six of the episodic theatrical Star Wars films, (Note: Episodes I to VI of the Skywalker saga.
+Baker and Anthony Daniels were the only actors to appear and portray the same characters in the first six theatrically released films (distributed by 20th Century Fox) from 1977's A New Hope to 2005's Revenge of the Sith.) and played an additional role in 1983's Return of the Jedi as Paploo, the ewok who steals an Imperial speeder bike.
 He was originally due to play the ewok named Wicket, but he fell ill and that role was handed over to Warwick Davis.
 Baker was featured in the 2004 documentary film, Empire of Dreams: The Story of the Star Wars Trilogy.